nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/05-CONCLUSIONS.md

 ## Congratulations! 🎉

-You've completed the Next.js E-Commerce AI Workshop!
+You've completed the AI For Good Workshop!
 You now have hands-on experience with:

 - AI-powered app generation (GitHub Spark)
 - AI-assisted coding (GitHub Copilot)